hongpeng-guo/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a fifth-year PhD student in [Computer Science](https://cs.illinois.edu/) at the University of Illinois, Urbana-Champaign ([UIUC](https://illinois.edu/)).
 I am fortunate to be advised by [Prof. Klara Nahrstedt](https://monet.cs.illinois.edu/people/klara/) at the [MONET](https://monet.cs.illinois.edu/) research group.
 My research interests lie at the intersection of systems and machine learning, with a focus on designing resource-efficient machine learning training and inference systems.
-Some interesting applications I am working on now include large-scale video analytics and federated learning.
+Some applications I am currently working on large-scale video analytics and federated learning.

 Before joining UIUC, I got my bachelor’s degree in Computer Engineering from the University of Hong Kong ([HKU](https://hku.hk/)).
 I was fortunate to be advised by [Prof. King-Shan Lui](https://www.eee.hku.hk/people/kslui/).